-Long questions 1a and b related to UoC 107075L4 Long questions 2a and b related to UoC 107077L4 Long question 3 related to UoC 107078L4 the company's ability to attract and retain top talents.
-If it continues, it could have more serious impact to business operation.
-Your Human Resource Department Head has asked you to do some reviews, basic analysis and propose preparation work as below.
+Long questions 1a and b related to UoC 107075L4 Long questions 2a and b related to UoC 107077L4 Long question 3 related to UoC 107078L4

 You work in the HR department of a technology company, ABC Systems, with about 600 employees.
 The company currently faces several challenges due to the rapidly changing employment market trend in the technology industry.